cbajapan/swift-fcsdk-ios/Sources/SwiftFCSDKiOS/SwiftFCSDKiOS.docc/VideoCalls.md

 ## ACBClientPhone

-ACBClientPhone is the Communication Object For Video/Audio Calls.
+ACBClientPhone is a communication object for Video/Audio Calls.
+You will need to be familiar with the different methods and properties available to you for the Phone Object.
+Please review the <doc:ACBClientPhone> article for implementation details of ACBClientPhone.

 ### PreviewView
 We need to make sure our UI is setup properly for our Video to stream.
 ACBClientPhone has a property that we need to set called previewView that is used for local video.